Vasily Bervi-Flerovsky: Biography

-An employee of the magazines Delo, Russkoye Slovo and Otechestvennye Zapiski.
+Bevri-Flerovsky was an employee of the magazines Delo, Russkoye Slovo and Otechestvennye Zapiski.
 In the early 1890s, he spent some time in exile in London, where he collaborated with the Free Russian Press Foundation, founded by Sergey Stepnyak-Kravchinsky, which published several parts of the ABC of the Social Sciences and the memoirs Three Political Systems.
 After the death of Stepnyak-Kravchinsky, Bervi-Flerovsky returned to Russia, using the coronation manifesto of Nicholas II.